Saint John Port of Call

 Grannan's Seafood - Family dining in Market Square

 Saint John City Market is the country's oldest continuing farmers market, selling great food and also local crafts.
 Market Square sells similar goods, as well as more upmarket items.
-Also in Uptown Saint John is the Brunswick Square Shopping Centre, which offers a collection of 60 well known retail stores and locally owned shops.
+Also in Uptown Saint John is the Brunswick Square Shopping Centre, which offers a collection of about 60 well known retail stores and locally owned shops.

 Drive through scenic Irving Nature Park